-There were 5 of us gathered in a friend’s kitchen for coffee and sharing.
-Each of us was a committed believer involved in various types of ministry.
-We met out of the need for encouragement and accountability.
-But this morning we were not prepared for her bombshell:
+Five of us were gathered in a friend’s kitchen for coffee and sharing.
+We were all committed believers involved in various types of ministry, meeting out of the need for encouragement and accountability.
+But this morning we were not prepared for her bombshell.

 With eyes full of tears she rejoined our table.